 The first question asked whether “registrants of domain names associated with commercial activities and which are used for online financial transactions [should] be prohibited from using, or continuing to use, P/P services.”
 Responses to the two remaining questions were contingent on support for a positive response to the first question, i.e., a viewpoint that such registrants should no longer be allowed to use P/P services (“If you agree with this position [the prohibition], do you think it would be useful to adopt a definition of commercial or transactional to define those domains for which p/p service registration should be disallowed?
 If so, what should the definitions be?”)

-A Sub Team of the Working Group analyzed the thousands of comments received that either directly responded to the first question posed, or that appeared to the Sub Team to be highly relevant to it (such as the many comments that endorsed statements that support “the use of privacy services by all, for all legal purposes, regardless of whether the website is “commercial”).”
+A WG Sub Team analyzed the thousands of comments received that either directly responded to the first question posed, or that appeared to the Sub Team to be highly relevant to it (such as the many comments that endorsed statements that support “the use of privacy services by all, for all legal purposes, regardless of whether the website is “commercial”).”
 Numerically, an overwhelming majority of these comments answered the question posed in the negative and supported no restrictions on the use of P/P services.

-Several commenters, representing significant groups of stakeholders, noted that a yes-or-no response to the question posed was difficult because the Working Group did not present an agreed-upon definition of terms such as “commercial activities” or “online financial transactions.”
+Several commenters, representing significant groups of stakeholders, noted that a yes-or-no response to the question posed was difficult because the WG did not present an agreed-upon definition of terms such as “commercial activities” or “online financial transactions.”
 In other words, it is difficult to assume that the many commenters who answered (in effect) that registrations used to engage in “commercial activities” or to carry out “online financial transactions” should continue to be allowed to use P/P services would necessarily have answered the question the same way with regard to all conceivable definitions of these terms.
 This point is well taken, and perhaps the public sentiment would have been different had an agreed-upon definition been supplied as part of the first question.
 On the other hand, according to the Sub Team’s analysis of responses to Question 2, in which the public was asked to propose definitions of “commercial” and “transactional,” but only if they agreed with the concept of introducing a prohibition on use of P/P services for such purposes, many such respondents believe that defining commercial and transactional will be difficult at best, and some believe it to be impossible.

-In fact the question was not posed in the context of an agreed definition of these terms, and the Working Group’s job following the public comment period was to analyze and draw conclusions from the answers provided to the questions asked.
-This analysis takes place in the context of a status quo in which there are no restrictions on uses to which domain names registered using these services may be put.
+In fact the question was not posed in the context of an agreed definition of these terms, and the WG’s job following the public comment period was to analyze and draw conclusions from the answers provided to the questions asked.
+This analysis took place in the context of a status quo in which there are no restrictions on uses to which domain names registered using these services may be put.

-Under these circumstances, the Working Group does not believe that the accreditation standards for P/P services should require service providers to differentiate between registrants who wish to use these services to engage in commercial activities or online financial transactions and registrants who do not.
-This conclusion seeks to reflect the clear majority of opinions expressed in the comments, but also rests on pragmatic grounds: because it will certainly be difficult (at best) to achieve a consensus definition of critical terms that must be defined in order to incorporate this principle into accreditation standards, the Working Group does not support delaying the adoption and implementation of an accreditation system until such a consensus can be reached.
+Under these circumstances, the WG does not believe that the accreditation standards for P/P services should require service providers to differentiate between registrants who wish to use these services to engage in commercial activities or online financial transactions and registrants who do not.
+This conclusion seeks to reflect the clear majority of opinions expressed in the comments, but also rests on pragmatic grounds: because it will certainly be difficult (at best) to achieve a consensus definition of critical terms that must be defined in order to incorporate this principle into accreditation standards, the WG does not support delaying the adoption and implementation of an accreditation system until such a consensus can be reached.